PySangamam/website/_posts/2018-08-29-poster-list.md

 Most people are familiar with Python's role in Machine Learning and even perhaps IoT.
 But a lesser known fact is that Python based build systems have become the de-facto tools for building Linux based embedded systems.
-In this poster we will explore the inards of a Linux based embedded systems and the role of Python based frameworks like BitBake and Yocto to build Linux distributions for PC and embedded products.
+In this poster we will explore the innards of a Linux based embedded systems and the role of Python based frameworks like BitBake and Yocto to build Linux distributions for PC and embedded products.

 Speaker: **Deepak and Babusubashchandar**

-Deepak is an Embedded systems and Linux architect who had worked on development of embedded products.
+Deepak is an Embedded systems and Linux architect who has worked on development of embedded products.
 Have a 16 years of experience in system design, software development, OS porting, embedded board bring-up and software development process automation.

-Babusubashchandar is technical specialist at Zilogic systems.
+Babusubashchandar is a technical specialist at Zilogic systems.
 An Open source and free software enthusiast, embedded software developer, an ardent supporter of arts and science.
 I have a lot of passion towards learning and teaching trending technologies.

 ##### **4. Empowering Business through Machine Learning using Python**